Numerical Solution of 1D Time Dependent Schrödinger Equation by Split Operator Fourier Transform (SOFT) Method¶

 Solution

-One may observe that as the timestep employed in the simulation is increased, the conservation of total energy of the system degrades until eventually the timestep is so large that the dynamics becomes totally unstable.
+Observe that as the timestep employed in the simulation is increased, the conservation of total energy of the system degrades until eventually the timestep is so large that the dynamics becomes totally unstable.
 The reason why this integration scheme does not conserve total energy exactly may be attributed to the non-commutativity of the split-operator propagator with the Hamiltonian.
 It is worth noting, however, that norm conservation is maintained even as one increases the timestep.
 This latter fact is due to the unitarity of the propagator in the split-operator scheme. - What dictates the maximum size of the timestep that we can use for the SOFT algorithm (consider the main assumptions/approximations that are made when formulating the propagation scheme for SOFT).

 Solution

-Recall that the central approximation used in the derivation of the SOFT propagation scheme is in the truncation of the Trotter product formula: $e^{A+B} = \lim\limits_{P \to \infty} (e^{\frac{A}{P}} e^{\frac{B}{P}})^{P} \approx (e^{\frac{A}{N}} e^{\frac{B}{N}})^{N}$ for $N$ sufficiently large.
+Recall that the central approximation used in the derivation of the SOFT propagation scheme is in the truncation of the (symmetric) Trotter product formula: $e^{A+B} = \lim\limits_{P \to \infty} (e^{\frac{B}{2P}}e^{\frac{A}{P}} e^{\frac{B}{2P}})^{P} \approx (e^{\frac{B}{2N}}e^{\frac{A}{N}} e^{\frac{B}{2N}})^{N}$ for $N$ sufficiently large.
 This approximation becomes more and more accurate the larger we make the value of $N$.
-In our specific case we have $e^{\frac{it}{\hbar} (\hat{T} + \hat{V} )}$ and we approximate this via the product $(e^{\frac{idt}{\hbar}\hat{T} } e^{\frac{idt}{\hbar}\hat{V} })^{N_{\text{steps}}}$ where $N_{\text{steps}}\cdot dt = t$. - Why is the use of the SOFT algorithm unfeasible for larger systems (think about how much data is needed to represent the state of the system on a computer and how many operations are required to carry out the propagation)?
+In our specific case we have $e^{\frac{it}{\hbar} (\hat{T} + \hat{V} )}$ and we approximate this via the product $(e^{\frac{it}{2\hbar N_{\text{steps}}}\hat{V} }e^{\frac{it}{\hbar N_{\text{steps}}}\hat{T} } e^{\frac{it}{2\hbar N_{\text{steps}}}\hat{V} })^{N_{\text{steps}}}$ where $N_{\text{steps}}\cdot dt = t$.
+This approximation therefore becomes increasingly more accurate the larger $N_{\text{steps}}$ (or equivalently the smaller we make $dt$). - Why is the use of the SOFT algorithm unfeasible for larger systems (think about how much data is needed to represent the state of the system on a computer and how many operations are required to carry out the propagation)?

 Solution

-In order to implement the MSOFT algorithm on a computer it is necessary to discretize the nuclear wavefunction.
+In order to implement the SOFT algorithm on a computer it is necessary to discretize the nuclear wavefunction.
 To do so, we must introduce a grid of points that make up the space throughout which the wavefunction extends.
 Say that for each dimension of the grid we use $N$ grid points.
 For a system in $d$ dimensions, this means that we shall require $N^d$ points to represent the wavefunction of a single nucleus.
 Now, if we want to instead consider a system of, say $n$ nuclei, then we find that a total number of $N^{nd}$ grid points are required.
 In other words, the amount of data required to represent our system scales exponentially with increasing system size.
 Moreover, since we must loop over each of these grid points to carry out the time evolution of our system - the number of operations required also scales exponentially.
 This is what renders the SOFT algorithm unsuitable for large systems. - Observe the evolution of the wavefunction in both position and momentum space.
 Do you notice the manifestation of Heisenberg's uncertainty principle?
 Can you explain it?

 Solution

 The top figure shows the relation between position $x$ and the modulus of the wavefunction $|\psi|$.
 On the other hand, the bottom figure shows the relation between momentum $p$ and the modulus of the wavefunction, $|\psi|$.
 Using the Harmonic potential for example, one can clearly see that when the position of the particle is known with greater certainty (a sharp peak of the $|\psi(x)|$), the $|\psi(p)|$ will have a boarder shape.
-This remains true for all time.
+The phenomenon is always true during all the time.

 Legend¶